National Health Service (England): Whistleblowing

 In an independent review in 2016 by Robert Francis, it was concluded that some staff in England felt unable or unwilling to raise concerns about standards of care due to fear or low expectations, and that some staff who raised concerns had bad experiences and suffered unjustifiable consequences which the report described as "shocking".
 There is a culture of bullying towards those who raise concerns.
-This response may consist of placing the whistleblower on performance review, providing no assistance to them, starting a review process that can take months or years, possibly leading to mental health problems, and bullying and victimisation by other staff.
-This process rarely ended with being redeployed in an organisation, instead resulting in retirement, dismissal, or alternative employment.
+This response may consist of placing the whistleblower on performance review, providing no assistance to them, starting a review process that can take months or years, possibly leading to mental health problems, and bullying and victimization by other staff.
+This process rarely ended with being redeployed in an organization, instead resulting in retirement, dismissal, or alternative employment.

 An issue identified by the report was the use of "gagging clauses" involved in settlements surrounding the termination of employment of those who whistleblow.
 While the report found that all the contracts were legal, it noted that the language used was often complicated and legalistic, a culture of fear deterred public interest disclosures even when they were not in breach of contract, and that the terms were often unnecessarily restrictive, for example by making the existence of the agreement confidential.

 Surgeon Peter Duffy wrote about his experiences of whistleblowing following an avoidable death in an independently published book, Whistle In the Wind.

 In research from BMA, 81% of respondents (NHS workers) believed they were only partly or not at all protected during the third wave.
-BMA also stated that the British government were unprepared for the Covid-19 outbreak and that the underfunding of the NHS left the UK 'Brutally exposed' with 'too few staff and too few beds'.One Doctor even claimed, regarding masks '“We made our own and bought our own when we could find any—we depended on friends sourcing FFP3 masks, my son’s school 3D printing visors,".
+BMA also stated that the British government was unprepared for the Covid-19 outbreak and that the underfunding of the NHS left the UK 'Brutally exposed' with 'too few staff and too few beds'.
+One Doctor even claimed, regarding masks '"We made our own and bought our own when we could find any—we depended on friends sourcing FFP3 masks, my son's school 3D printing visors,".
 This research revealed that during the COVID-19 pandemic, NHS employees believed the government had treated them unjustly.
-The report they released was also believed to be the first of its kind to be ever done where researchers go to the doctors themselves in regard to policy-making during the Covid-19 pandemic.
+The report they released was also believed to be the first of its kind to be ever done where researchers go to the doctors themselves regarding policy-making during the COVID-19 pandemic.